For people with ADHD or ADD, alertness, emotional instability, and over-excitability can affect sleep. Here's how you can sleep better.

 Silverman has counseled adults and children with ADHD and ADD for three decades.
-He says people with ADD or ADHD may feel more alert at night than during the day, or wake up during the night and be unable to fall back asleep.
+He says people with ADD or ADHD may feel more alert at night than during the day or wake up during the night and be unable to fall back asleep.
 Emotional instability and over-excitability, common in ADD and ADHD, can also affect sleep, making it hard to settle down.

 Yet getting more, and better, sleep can have a significant impact on overall energy levels and mood.
-Silverman suggests several ways to catch more Zzzs for both children and adults:
+Silverman suggests several ways to catch more Zzzs for both children and adults.

 Physical fatigue is a sure-fire way to promote deep, restful sleep.
-Just don’t exercise strenuously within 2 hours of bedtime, since this will stimulate energy rather than decrease it.
+Just don’t exercise strenuously within two hours of bedtime, since this will stimulate energy rather than decrease it.
 (If you really feel the urge to move, try a few restful, restorative yoga poses.)

 A study from Brigham and Women’s Hospital in Boston compared the effects of reading on an iPad with reading a printed book before sleep.
 People reading on the iPad before sleep experienced less deep sleep during the night, produced less melatonin (a natural sleep-inducing hormone), and felt less alert the next morning.
 The study’s authors suggest the light emitted by the device is to blame.

 Try reading a printed book instead — “as long as it's not something that's getting your brain stirred up,” Silverman says.
 Avoid thrillers or page turners, which can pump up adrenaline.
 As an added benefit, many people say reading before bed makes them sleepy.

 People with ADD and ADHD “tend to worry,” Silverman explains.
-“So you might have a child or adult who’s … attempting to go to sleep, and they may look on the outside as if they're not necessarily perturbed or bothered by anything.
-But they may be worried about what they have to do tomorrow in school or work.”
+“So, you might have a child or adult who’s attempting to go to sleep, and they may look, on the outside, as if they're not necessarily perturbed or bothered by anything.
+But, inside, they may be worried about what they have to do tomorrow in school or work.”

 Janet O’Dell, RN